kal-kyokya/airbnb-clone-project/README.md

 ## :vertical_traffic_light: API Security

-* <b>Authentication</b>: Implement logic that confirms users legitimacy during login processes.
+* <b>Authentication</b>: Implement logic establishing users legitimacy during log ins.
-* <b>Authorization</b>: Ensure users only have access to API endpoints not requiring admin priviledges or other permissions.
+* <b>Authorization</b>: Ensure users only have access to API endpoints not requiring admin priviledges and other permissions.
-* <b>Rate Limiting</b>: Prevent excessive requests made to the network at risk of a breakdown.
+* <b>Rate Limiting</b>: Prevent excessive requests increasing risk of a breakdown.
 Whether from a malicious actor or a high number of well-intended users.
-* <b>Cross-Origin Resource Sharing</b>: Mitigate the risk of Cross-Site Request Forgery by allowing defined origins to make specific HTTP requests, each containing a set of custom headers.
+* <b>Cross-Origin Resource Sharing</b>: Mitigate the risk of Cross-Site Request Forgery by only allowing defined origins to make specific HTTP requests, each containing a set of custom headers.

 ## :recycle: CI/CD Pipeline

 Continuous Integration, Continuous Delivery Pipelines are a set of automated processes meant to safely but quickly move from 'generating code' to deploying it as Software solution.
 They shorten software development and enable early discovery of buggy code before deployment to other environments such as production.<br />
-Whenever new lines of code are added, they get thoroughly tested before integration in the code base and deployment.
+Whenever new lines of code are added, they get thoroughly tested before integration in the codebase and deployment.
 This guarantee quality.